 The efficacy of ivabradine combined with a beta-blocker was demonstrated during the clinical development of ivabradine.
-The concomitant use of beta blockers and ivabradine is reflected in ivabradine indications in the symptomatic treatment of chronic SAP and in the treatment of CHF (EPAR, Procoralan, 2014).
-The therapeutic guidelines also recommend ivabradine in combination with a beta-blocker for the management of angina in patients with stable coronary artery disease (CAD) (Montalescot, 2013; NICE 126, 2012), and the management of CHF (McMurray, 2012; NICE 267, 2012).
+The concomitant use of beta blockers and ivabradine is reflected in the ivabradine indication in the treatment of CHF (EPAR, Procoralan, 2014).
+The therapeutic guidelines also recommend ivabradine in combination with a beta-blocker for the management of CHF (McMurray, 2012; NICE 267, 2012).

-The section below presents an overview of the use of beta-blockers/ivabradine and of carvedilol/ivabradine in clinical studies on SAP and heart failure (HF).
+The section below presents an overview of the use of beta-blockers/ivabradine and of carvedilol/ivabradine in clinical studies on heart failure (HF).
+Clinical studies and sub-analysis supporting the combined use of carvedilol and ivabradine in CHF are summarised in Table 7 and detailed hereafter.